Lac du Nibiinaabe – Enjoy my first blog post.

 - ½ teaspoon Salt

 - Pour boiling water over oatmeal in a bowl.
 Let sit for 5 minutes.
 Add other ingredients.
-Mix and pour into prepared pan.
+Mix and pour into the prepared pan.

-- Cover with foil and bake at 350-degrees for 40 minutes.
+- Cover with foil and bake at 350 degrees for 40 minutes.
 Remove foil and continue baking for another 10 minutes.

 Nutrition

-Copyright © 2017-2022 Kymberley Pekrul | GfreeDeliciously | gfreedeliciously.com | All content and photographs are copyright protected.
+Copyright © 2017-2023 Kymberley Pekrul | GfreeDeliciously | gfreedeliciously.com | All content and photographs are copyright protected.
 The sharing of this recipe is both encouraged and appreciated.
 However, copying and/or pasting full recipes to any social media is strictly prohibited.
 Please read my Photo Use Policy for detailed guidelines and further clarification.

 Recipe Card powered by WP Recipe Maker